-To get you started, we’ve put together a summer reading list that will pair perfectly with your ice-cold drink and fluffy beach towel.
+To get you started, we’ve put together a summer reading list that will pair perfectly with your ice-cold drink, fluffy beach towel and brand new resort wear.
 Our ultimate guide to the best beach books includes useful info about the novels’ plot, why we think you’ll enjoy them and book prices.
 Better yet, if you don’t feel like walking down to your local bookshop, all of these books are just one click away on Amazon or Book Depository.

 - 1. That Summer: A Novel by Jennifer Weiner

 - 2. One Italian Summer by Rebecca Serle

 - 3. Seven Days in June by Tia Williams

 - 4. The Other Black Girl by Zakiya Dalila Harris